Ananya1006/16SPrimerDetector/README.md

 - The compressed `.fastq.gz` filenames for Paired-End data should end with:
   - `_1.fastq.gz` (forward read)
   - `_2.fastq.gz` (reverse read)
-- For Single-End data, the files should only have one read (`.fastq.gz`).
+- For Single-End sequencing data, the files should only have one read (`.fastq.gz`).

 ## Pipeline Usage